leon-ai/docs.getleon.ai/docs/configuration.md

 1. [Create or select a project](https://console.cloud.google.com/cloud-resource-manager) on the GCP (Google Cloud Platform).
 2. Enable the [STT API](https://console.cloud.google.com/apis/library/speech.googleapis.com) and/or the [TTS API](https://console.cloud.google.com/apis/library/texttospeech.googleapis.com).
 3. [Create a service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
-4. Download the JSON file and copy its content to: `server/src/config/voice/google-cloud.json`.
+4. Download the JSON file and copy its content to the: `server/src/config/voice/google-cloud.json` Leon's file.
-5. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to `server/src/config/voice/google-cloud.json`.
-This path must be absolute on your machine, so it should be something like `/my/root/path/server/src/config/voice/google-cloud.json`.
+5. Set the environment variable: `GOOGLE_APPLICATION_CREDENTIALS` to: `server/src/config/voice/google-cloud.json`.
+This path must be absolute on your machine, so it should be something like: `/my/root/path/server/src/config/voice/google-cloud.json`.

 ### Watson